 One of my favourite things about the modern culinary mecca that is Toronto, is that a tasty treat could be hidden around each corner.
 This is exactly the situation with Reverie at the Park.
 Nestled amid Little Italy trattorias, Reverie is a dreamy space off College Street that serves fresh, mouth-watering and sustainable dishes as well as delightfully inspired cocktails.

-After a walk through the “park” I found myself at the bar deliberating between my favourite cocktail, a Negroni, and a Reverie special, a Forager’s Find, made from bourbon, shiso, lemon, sugar and foraged wild ginger from high park.
+After a walk through the “park” I found myself at the bar deliberating between my favourite cocktail, a Negroni, and a Reverie special, a Forager’s Find, made from bourbon, shiso, lemon, sugar and foraged wild ginger from High Park.
 I was lucky enough to try both in the end and the classic Negroni didn’t disappoint my expecting palate, whereas it was happily surprised by the ginger offering of the Forager’s, the perfect Spring tipple.

 Okay, but the food though.
 I am tempted to fill up the rest of this review with an ode to the gnocchi.
 Oh, the gnocchi.
 This was a dish I DID NOT want to share, but had to.
 I smiled politely at my dining companions as I sneakily tried to fork more than my fair share of the edamame, charred palm, spinach cream and awe-inspiring house ricotta that adorned the dish into my mouth.

 Good job I didn’t fill up this review with my ode to the Gnocchi as tempted, because I may not have any room for my ode to the smoked chocolate and mushroom tart with fig and a little dollop of mascarpone.
-Sure, mushroom on a desert sounds unconventional but actually it was beautiful and made me reconsider everything I thought I knew and loved about dessert.
+Sure, mushroom on a dessert sounds unconventional but actually it was beautiful and made me reconsider everything I thought I knew and loved about dessert.
 So there.

 Reverie does have a full selection of wines on offer, but for me this beautifully decorated bar and restaurant is best enjoyed with a cocktail.
 Looking for something sweet to finish off my foray into the Down The Rabbit Hole menu, I opted for a Dessert of the Earth, a true joy made from coconut, rum, egg white, cream and star anise.
 Insert heart eye emoji and plenty of swooning here.